 To make the best out of AP automation, it is important to first have a comprehensive understanding of your current process and some ideas of how it can be improved.

-Best practice is to bring your entire AP team onboard when you decide to implement automated solution.
+Shortlist a few of the bigger vendors (including DOKKA) and get your entire AP team ready for a series of discovery calls and product demo’s.
 This will help to ensure that everyone understands a new system and it can make a transition smoother for your employees.

 3) Test and evaluate